dwyl/email/README.md

   └───────┘  The Email Stats App aggregates and visualises email stats.
              This allows us to be more data-driven in our communications.
              And understand exactly who is engaged with the app.

+This is not a full on "Microservices Architecture" it's just an attempt to make email sending/monitoring separate so our App can focus on core features.
 ```